 The Monday evening was filled with anticipation and, after a Pol Roger reception for the spectators, the match was underway.
 The first set was finely balance with both players returning well and playing the big points fairly equally.
 But it was Taylor-Matthews who found his length at the end of the set to establish the early pace.
 In an equally exciting second set, Lumley slowly built his way back in the game to level – one set-all – but could easily have been two-love to either player at this point.
 Lumley now had the momentum, which he carried into the third set, with Taylor-Matthews seeing everything coming back; a lead Lumley wasn’t about to relinquish as he took the next two sets to claim the Open Championship, 4/6 6/4 6/2 6/0.

 David Watson, the retiring T&RA Chairman, was on hand to commemorate the volunteer of the Year, T&RA Director of Junior Tennis, Paul Weaver, who managed to hold numerous events, including the Junior British Open, during the infrequent breaks in the lockdown.
 Paul has run this event for the last 21 years.
 Next was a lifetime achievement award to Chris Ronaldson (Radley/Bristol) who has spend an astonishing 50 years in service to the game.
 During this time, he has revived courts and clubs and was instrumental behind the Radley Court built to 2008.
 He was also the Open Champion between 1980 and 1985.

-Finally, David Watson presented the famous Open trophy to John Lumley, another wonderful achievement in his reasonably short career to date; his name on this this trophy for the first time.
-John’s proud family were all in support including his mother, Penny a former ladies Tennis world champion, and sister Tara, the current world doubles champion in both Tennis and Rackets.
+Finally, David Watson presented the famous Open trophy to John Lumley, another wonderful achievement in his reasonably short career to date; his name on this trophy for the first time.
+John’s proud family were all in support including his mother, Penny a former ladies Tennis world champion, and sister Tara, the current world doubles champion, in both Tennis and Rackets.